dotnet/docs-aspire/docs/deployment/azure/custom-bicep-templates.md

 :::code language="csharp" source="snippets/AppHost.Bicep/Program.ReferenceBicep.cs" id="addfile":::

-The preceding code adds a reference to a Bicep file located at `../infra/storage.bicep`the file paths should be relative to the _app host_ project.
-This results in an <xref:Aspire.Hosting.Azure.AzureBicepResource> being added to the application's resources collection with the `"storage"` name, and the API returns an `IResourceBuilder<AzureBicepResource>` instance that can be used to further customize the resource.
+The preceding code adds a reference to a Bicep file located at `../infra/storage.bicep`.
+The file paths should be relative to the _app host_ project.
+This reference results in an <xref:Aspire.Hosting.Azure.AzureBicepResource> being added to the application's resources collection with the `"storage"` name, and the API returns an `IResourceBuilder<AzureBicepResource>` instance that can be used to further customize the resource.

 ## Reference Bicep inline

 While having a Bicep file on disk is the most common scenario, you can also add Bicep templates inline.
-This can be useful when you want to define a template in code or when you want to generate the template dynamically.
+Inline templates can be useful when you want to define a template in code or when you want to generate the template dynamically.
 To add an inline Bicep template, call the <xref:Aspire.Hosting.AzureBicepResourceExtensions.AddBicepTemplateString%2A> method with the Bicep template as a `string`.
 Consider the following example:

 :::code language="csharp" source="snippets/AppHost.Bicep/Program.InlineBicep.cs" id="addinline":::